How Low Will Mortgage Rates Go?

 Below is a quick overview of the banks’ OCR forecasts.
-Click on each to jump to a more detailed overview of their predictions:
+Click on each bank’s name to jump to a more detailed overview of its predictions.
+And click here to see where, historically, mortgage rates have sat in relation to the OCR.

 ANZ logo